JavaJesus-Game-Studios/JavaJesus/README.md

 Survival Mode:
 - Fixed map with monster spawns
-- Companion NPC will help you defend
+- Companion NPC will help you defend (Removed atm)
-- No goals to play (Will be updated sometime)
+- Get as many kills as you can!
-- Has not been updated in a while
+- Every kill makes it harder to stay alive

 Basic Controls and How to Play:
 - WASD to move